 miglitol Side Effects

-Side effects that you should report to your doctor or health care professional as soon as possible:\n-allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue\n-breathing problems\n-changes in vision\n-unusual bleeding or bruising\n-unusually weak or tired\n\nSide effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):\n-diarrhea\n-stomach gas, upset\n-weight loss
+Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 miglitol May Interact with Other Medications

 Do not take this medicine with any of the following medications:

 How to Use miglitol

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine at the start of a meal, with the first bite of food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 If you forgot your dose at the start of your meal and you are still eating that meal, take your dose while you are still eating.
 Otherwise, skip the missed dose.
 This medicine is not effective if not taken during a meal.
 Wait for your next dose at your next main meal, and take only that dose.
 Do not take double or extra doses.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

 What does the pill look like?